PSAT®, AP®, and SAT®

 - to become familiar with the kinds of questions and the exact directions the student will see on the SAT;

 - to receive information from colleges when you check “yes” to Student Search Services.

-Most students take the SAT® exam during their junior and senior years, although students can take it earlier.
+Most students take the SAT exam during their junior and senior years, although students can take it earlier.
 It can be taken multiple times during the same year.
-The SAT® exam measures the critical thinking skills students will need for academic success at the college level.
+The SAT measures the critical thinking skills students will need for academic success at the college level.
 It assesses analytical and problem solving skills.
-Each section of the SAT® exam is scored on a scale of 200-800, with two writing subscores for multiple-choice and the essay.
+Each section of the SAT exam is scored on a scale of 200-800, with two writing subscores for the multiple-choice section and the essay.

-AP® exam (Advanced Placement®) tests are administered in May of each year at public high schools and some private schools.
+AP (Advanced Placement) tests are administered in May of each year at public high schools and some private schools.
 College credit may be awarded based on AP test results.
-AP courses will help students develop study habits necessary for college level work and study subjects in greater depth and detail.
+AP courses will help students develop study habits necessary for college-level work and to study subjects in greater depth and detail.

-There are 33 courses and exams covering 22 subject areas.
-With a strong interest in the subject you plan to study and a willingness to work hard, a student can get a head start on college level work.
+There are 38 courses and exams covering many subject areas.
+With a strong interest in the subject of study and a willingness to work hard, a student can get a head start on college-level work.

 *Free reviews and practice tests for the SAT® and PSAT® exams, as well as many other tests, are available at http://www.testprepreview.com/.

 **22.1-254.1(F) requires ALL Virginia high schools to make the AP and PSAT examinations available to home instructed students.

 *PSAT/NMSQT® is a registered trademark of the College Board and the National Merit Scholarship Corporation, which were not involved in the production of—and do not endorse—the services of HEAV.